doj/dracopy/README.md

 TODO
 -----
 the following features or bugs should be fixed:
+- enlarge current window with
+- use 'n' 'p' to go to next/prev page in window
 - copy some more features from 10.e
  + better dir handling (vice)
- + make image
+ + make image (i)
-- make drive window height flexible
-- change device num
+- change device num (pound)
-- send DOS command
+- send DOS command (@)
 - copy on same device with C0 DOS command
 - reset disk drive (DOS command UI and UJ, see https://www.pagetable.com/?p=1038)
 - enable 1571 double sided mode for disk copy: https://www.pagetable.com/?p=1038